PathPlanning/CBS--PrioritizedPlanning--MP/README.md

 - low_level - algorithm, applied in the low level search in CBS and ECBS algorithms.
 Can take following values:
     1. astar - algorithm [A*](https://www.cs.auckland.ac.nz/courses/compsci709s2c/resources/Mike.d/astarNilsson.pdf)
     2. sipp - algorithm [SIPP](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875)
-- with_perfect_h - find the shortest paths from all cells to agents goal positions to compute perfect heuristic for A* method (`true` or `false`, considered for CBS, ECBS and Prioritized planning algorithms).
+- with_perfect_h - find the shortest paths from all cells to agents goal positions to compute perfect heuristic for A* method (`true` or `false`).
 Optional parameter, default value is false
 - with_card_conf - use cardinal conflicts (as described [here](https://pdfs.semanticscholar.org/c072/38579a95c424707dbe855efba189cce68650.pdf)).
 Can be `true` or `false`, considered for CBS and ECBS algorithms.
 Optional parameter, default value is false
 - with_bypassing - use conflict bypassing (as described [here](https://pdfs.semanticscholar.org/c072/38579a95c424707dbe855efba189cce68650.pdf)).
-Can be `true` or `false`, considered for CBS and ECBS algorithms.
+Can be `true` or `false`.
 Optional parameter, default value is false
 - with_matching_h - compute heuristic on vertices of constraint tree in CBS, based on maximal matching in cardinal conflicts graph.
-Described [here](http://idm-lab.org/bib/abstracts/papers/icaps18a.pdf) as ICBS-h1, can be `true` or `false`, considered for CBS and ECBS algorithms.
+Described [here](http://idm-lab.org/bib/abstracts/papers/icaps18a.pdf) as ICBS-h1, can be `true` or `false`.
 Optional parameter, default value is false

 - mp_type - type of motion primitives to use.
 Can take following values:
     1. 2k_neigh - agents are moving on [2<sup>k</sup> neighborhood grid](https://jair.org/index.php/jair/article/download/11383/26555/) (where k equals to neigh_degree parameter) with constant speed and time of transition through an edge equals to its length.
 Also no rotate primitives are used and all turn are made instantly